IliaIdakiev/ngrx-action-bundles/README.md

   /* *
    * Here we use the <NGRX Action Bundles> `connect` service in order to connect
    * the bundles to a property called actions on our component.
    *
-   * We also use `connectSelectors` to connect all the selectors to the selectors' property, so we can
+   * We also use `connectSelectors` to connect all the selectors to the selectors property so we can
-   * directly access the RxJS streams from the store.
+   * directly access the rxjs streams from the store.
    * */

   subscriptions = new Subscription();